Armada2508/Jerry/README.md

 Classes.py contains shared code and constants. <br>

 ## Running
-The server will automatically start up on Jerry and to gain control just run Client.py and have a joystick plugged in.
-Right now the client won't connect until a controller is plugged in.
+The server will automatically start up on Jerry and to gain control just run Client.py.

 ## Building/Deploying
 All of the packages should be in requirements.txt. <br>